Aviation biofuel

-NASA has determined that 50% aviation biofuel mixture can cut particulate emissions caused by air traffic by 50–70%.
-Biofuels do not contain sulfur compounds and thus do not emit sulfur dioxide.

-Timeline
+SAF technology faces significant challenges due to feedstock constraints.
+The oils and fats known as hydrotreated esters and fatty acids (Hefa), crucial for SAF production, are in limited supply as demand increases.
+Although advanced e-fuels technology, which combines waste CO2 with clean hydrogen, presents a promising solution, it is still under development and comes with high costs.
+To overcome these issues, SAF developers are exploring more readily available feedstocks such as woody biomass and agricultural and municipal waste, aiming to produce lower-carbon jet fuel more sustainably and efficiently.

+History

 The first flight using blended biofuel took place in 2008.
-Virgin Atlantic flew the first flight by a commercial airline to be powered partly by biofuel, while commercial biofuel flights were likely to use feedstocks such as algae.

-By then, airlines representing more than 15% of the industry formed the Sustainable Aviation Fuel Users Group, with support from NGOs such as Natural Resources Defense Council and The Roundtable For Sustainable Biofuels.
+Virgin Atlantic used it to fly a commercial airliner, using feedstocks such as algae.
+Airlines representing more than 15% of the industry formed the Sustainable Aviation Fuel Users Group, with support from NGOs such as Natural Resources Defense Council and The Roundtable For Sustainable Biofuels by 2008.
 They pledged to develop sustainable biofuels for aviation.
 That year, Boeing was co-chair of the Algal Biomass Organization, joined by air carriers and biofuel technology developer UOP LLC (Honeywell).

-In 2009, the IATA committed to achieve carbon-neutral growth by 2020, and to halve carbon emissions by 2050.
+In 2009, the IATA committed to achieving carbon-neutral growth by 2020, and to halve carbon emissions by 2050.

-In 2010, Boeing targeted of 1% of global aviation fuels by 2015.
+In 2010, Boeing announced a target 1% of global aviation fuels by 2015.